 - 2010: Andrea Marconetti (Milan), Pisarei with herbs and legumes

 - 2011: Fabio Giordano (Palermo), Fresh busiati with red prawn from Mazara del Vallo and macco di fave fresco

 - 2012: Raffaella Bugini (Valbrembo), Risotto al moscato di scanzo with biligòcc and strachitund fondue

 - 2013: Rolando Repossi (Casatenovo) Ravioli di grandma Costantina

 - 2014: Francesco Canu (Sassari), Culurgiones a ispighitta cun pumata

 I’m having trouble locating the info on the rest of the winners’ list.
-If you should know the names, locations, and shared dish, please do let me know.
+If you should know the names, locations, and shared dish, please let me know using my contact form or a comment below.
 Thank you.

 Is the Science of Cooking and the Art of Eating Well Still Relevant Today?